faizilham/msc-thesis/main/ch7_implementation.typ

 = Implementation in Kotlin

 In this chapter, we discuss our implementation of the utilization analysis in Kotlin.
 We implement#footnote([source code in https://github.com/faizilham/kotlin-retval-analysis/]) the analysis as a compiler plugin, using the work of Novozhilov (2024) @DemiurgKotlinPlugin as a base template for connecting the plugin to the compiler.
-While in theory implementing the analysis should be relatively straightforward, in practice our model of the control flow graph are not exactly identical to the control flow graph implementation in the Kotlin compiler.
+While in theory implementing the analysis should be relatively straightforward, in practice our model of the control flow graph is not identical to the control flow graph implementation in the Kotlin compiler.

 // Overall architecture?

-== Annotating utilizable types, utilization status and effects
+== Annotating utilizable types, utilization status, and effects

-We use the annotation class feature for annotating utilization status and effects in function signature.
+We use the annotation class feature for annotating utilization status and effects in the function signature.
 A type can be declared as utilizable by annotating it with a `@MustUtilize` annotation.
 Utilization status is annotated with `@Util(u)` annotation, which can be placed at parameters, return type, or the function itself to annotate the utilization of the function's context object.
-Utilization effects are annotated with `@Eff(e)`, which can also be placed at the affected parameters or the function itself in case of context object's effect. @lst:AnnoFileType shows the example of annotation for File type and its methods.
+Utilization effects are annotated with `@Eff(e)`, which can also be placed at the affected parameters or the function itself in case of the context object's effect. @lst:AnnoFileType shows the example of annotation for File type and its methods.

 #listing("Annotation for File class")[
 ```kt